Description

 Risk and Exploitability

-The vulnerability carries no published EPSS score and is not listed in the CISA KEV catalog.
+The vulnerability carries an EPSS score of 0.00018, indicating a very low but non‑zero probability of exploitation, and it is not listed in the CISA KEV catalog.
+The CVSS score of 6.5 indicates medium severity risk.
 However, the flaw’s attack vector is inferred to be an untrusted XLS file supplied to an application that uses libxls, which could be local or remote depending on the context.
 An adversary can craft a file that, when parsed, may trigger a crash or leak memory content, potentially serving as a denial of service or a source of sensitive data.
 Because memory is not fully initialized, the exact disclosed information could vary, but the impact remains significant for any application that processes untrusted spreadsheet files.

 Remediation